-How to Install PostgreSQL with phpPgAdmin on Ubuntu 16.04.
+We’ll show you, how to Install PostgreSQL with phpPgAdmin on Ubuntu 16.04.
 PostgreSQL is an object-relational database management system (ORDBMS) that is suited for large databases and has many advanced features.
 Its emphasis is on extensibility and standards-compliance.
 PostgreSQL can handle workloads ranging from small single-machine applications to large Internet-facing applications with many concurrent users.
-Installing PostgreSQL with phpPgAdmin on Ubuntu 16.04, easy and doesn’t take much time, follow the steps in this tutorial and you will be able to create and manage databases in PostgreSQL in few minutes.
+Installing PostgreSQL with phpPgAdmin on Ubuntu 16.04, is an easy and doesn’t take much time, follow the steps in this tutorial and you will be able to create and manage databases in PostgreSQL on Ubuntu 16.04, in few minutes.
 PostgreSQL is available for many operating systems few of which are Linux, Solaris, FreeBSD and Microsoft Windows.

 What happens if you want to manage the PostgreSQL databases from a graphical interface and not the command line?

-You can use phpPgAdmin which is a is a web-based administration tool for PostgreSQL.
+You can install phpPgAdmin on Ubuntu 16.04, which is a is a web-based administration tool for PostgreSQL.
 It is perfect for users that don’t have experience in managing PostgreSQL from the command line. phpPgAdmin is the PostgreSQL equivalent of MySQL’s phpMyAdmin and provides a convenient way for users to create databases, create tables, alter tables and query their own data using industry-standard SQL.

 We will be using our SSD 1 Linux VPS hosting plan for this tutorial.